wildigloo/Raaq/Library/Neurology/Syncope/Syncope.md

 - Nature of recovery
 - Chest pain or fluttering

+Second Tier History:
+- History of cardiac disease
+- History of anemia
+- History of hypoglycemia
+- History of congenital malformations (connective tissue diseases, congenital heart disease)
+- Frequency and number of attacks
+- Medications
+- All other parts of standard history

+## Physical Exam
+- Attempt recreation with Valsalva maneuver, if possible
+- Supine vs upright blood pressure measurement (orthostatic drop > 15 mmHg may suggest autonomic dysfunction)
+- Assess blood pressures in all extremities (subclavian steal, Takayasu arteritis, coaractation of the aorta, cerebrovascular disease)
+- Examine rhythm; attempt vagal maneuvers (other than carotid massage - risk of embolism) to termiante supraventricular tachycardias and see the underlying rhythm
+- Order an electrocardiogram
+- Auscultate
+    - Listen to heart sounds at all relevant positions
+    - Listen for posture related changes in heart sounds (cardiac myxoma)
+    - Order an echocardiogram depending on sounds heard
+    - Listen for carotid, ophthalmic and supraclavicular bruits
+- Assess carotid pulses
+- Examine jugular vein

 ### Distinguishing Syncope from Seizures
 | **Feature** | **Syncope** | **Seizure** |